Vinni5656/DSAverse/CONTRIBUTING.md

 ## 🌟 Thank You & Appreciation

-Every contribution—whether code, explanations, feedback, or ideas - helps make DSAverseX better.
+Every contribution—whether code, explanations, feedback, or ideas - helps make DSAverse better.
 We are grateful to everyone who helps build, improve, and support this project.

 Major contributors and those providing outstanding support are recognized in CONTRIBUTORS.md.